MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-initialize-hgs-ad-mode.md

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 >[!IMPORTANT]
->AD mode is deprecated beginning with Windows Server 2019.
-You can configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md) instead.
+>Admin-trusted attestation (AD mode) is deprecated beginning with Windows Server 2019.
+For environments where TPM attestation is not possible, configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md).
+Host key attestation provides similar assurance to AD mode and is simpler to set up.

 These steps vary depending on whether you are initializing HGS in a new forest or an existing bastion forest: